direvus/adventofcode/README.md

 **Spoiler alert!**

 If you don't want those puzzles spoiled for you, don't look at the code!

+## Requirements

 It runs on Python 3.10+.

-## Requirements

 The puzzle-solving code is all purely Python Standard Library stuff.
 The only external dependencies are optional:

-- `rich`, for pretty printing on the console, and
+- `rich`, for pretty printing on the console
-- `pillow`, for rendering visualisations.
+- `pillow`, for rendering visualisations
+- `numba`, to speed up some of the number-crunchy solutions
+- `pytest`, to run the test suite

 ## Usage